Are you responsible for any technology in your school? If so, my guess is you are considered your family’s resident tech expert.

-Well there are a few options in the Google-verse for providing tech support including Chrome Remote Desktop.
+There are a few options in the Google-verse for providing tech support including Chrome Remote Desktop.

 If you just need to see the screen, and have a G Suite account you could use Google Meet.
 I wrote a post about it called Video Conferencing and Screen Sharing Doesn’t Get Easier Than Using Google Meet.

-However, sometimes interacting with someone’s device. would be beneficial.
+However, sometimes interacting with someone’s device would be beneficial.
 Enter Chrome Remote Desktop.

 Chrome Remote Desktop Features

 There are two parts to Chrome Remote Desktop:

 - Remote Access – Allows you to access your own computers